-3. Click Browse and then locate and select the firmware file on your system.
+3. Click Browse.
+Locate and select the .tar.gz firmware file on your system.
 Click Apply.

 The EthernetBlaster II communications cable restarts automatically after the firmware has been successfully upgraded.
 When the status LED returns to a steady green state, the EthernetBlaster II communications cable has restarted successfully.